 Yes, education pricing is available

 When considering a MacBook for students, consider that year-round Apple provides discounts to qualifying higher-education students, parents purchasing on behalf of higher-education students, and faculty and staff at higher-education and K-12 institutions.
-In the lead-up to new school years throughout the world, Cupertino typically adds extra incentives to convince you to buy through them.
+In the lead-up to new school years worldwide, Cupertino typically adds extra incentives to convince you to buy through them.

 Promotions are available through Apple's online store, retail stores, and authorized campus stores, as well as through Apple's education site.

 But check Amazon, too

 After years of bickering, Amazon and Apple began playing nice with one another at the end of 2018.
-Since then, Amazon has fast become one of the most popular places online to purchase Apple products, including a full line-up of current and past MacBook models.
+Since then, Amazon has fast become one of the most popular places to purchase Apple products online, including a full line-up of current and past MacBook models.

-A word of caution: Be on the lookout from Apple products on Amazon marked Renewed.
+A word of caution: Be on the lookout for Apple products on Amazon marked Renewed.
 These products are not new.

 According to Amazon: